shay-swish-ai/yap/README.md

     $ ./yap api
     ```

-2. You can then send HTTP GET requests with json objects in the request body and receive back a json object containing the 3 output levels:
+2. You can then send HTTP GET requests with json objects in the request body, **pay attention that the input string should end with two space characters**.
+You'll receive back a json object containing the 3 output levels:

     ```console
     $ curl -s -X GET -H 'Content-Type: application/json' -d'{"text": "גנן גידל דגן בגן  "}' localhost:8000/yap/heb/joint | jq .